-The actuarial assumptions used in the valuations (excluding mortality) were based on actuarial funding valuation and the results of an actuarial experience study for the period July 1, 2014 - June 30, 2019 for the years ended June 30, 2020 and 2019, unless otherwise specified.
+The actuarial assumptions used in the valuations (excluding mortality) were based on actuarial funding valuation and the results of an actuarial experience study for the period July 1, 2014 - June 30, 2019 for the years ended June 30, 2021 and 2020, unless otherwise specified.
 In cases where benefits structures were changed after the experience study period, assumptions were based on estimates of future experiences.

-Information on the actuarial methods and assumptions used in determining the total net pension liability as of June 30, 2020 and 2019 is as follows:
+Information on the actuarial methods and assumptions used in determining the total net pension liability as of June 30, 2021 and 2020 is as follows:

-Valuation Date June 30, 2020 June 30, 2019 Actuarial Cost Method Entry Age Normal Entry Age Normal Investment Rate of Return 6.75% 6.75% Inflation Rate 2.50% 2.50% Salary Increases 1-5 years of service - 6.2% 5 years or more - 5% 5.00% Mortality Rate - Active Members Pub-2010 Public Retirement Plans multiplied by 120%.
-Mortality Table with full generational projection using the appropriate MP-2019 improvement scale RP-2000 employee table setback 4 years for males and setback 3 years for females.
-Mortaility Rate - Annuitant and Beneficiary Pub-2010 Public Retirement Plans multiplied by 120%.
-Mortality Table with full generational projection using the appropriate MP-2019 improvement scale RP-2000 healthy annuitant table set forward 1 year and projected to 2030 using scale AA for males and females.
-Cost of Living Adjustments The present value of future retirement benefits is based on benefits currently being paid by the Fund and includes previously granted cost of living increases.
-The present values do not include provisions for potential future increases not yet authorized by the Board of Trustees.
-The present value of future retirement benefits is based on benefits currently being paid by the Fund and includes previously granted cost of living increases.
-The present values do not include provisions for potential future increases not yet authorized by the Board of Trustees.
+Valuation Date June 30, 2021 June 30, 2020 , Actuarial Cost Method Entry Age Normal Entry Age Normal Investment Rate of Return 6.55% 6.75% Inflation Rate 2.40% 2.50% Estimated remaining service lives 5 years 5 years 1-5 years of service - 6.2% 1-5 years of service - 6.2% Salary Increases 5 years or more - 5% 5 years or more - 5% Mortality Rate - Active Members Pub-2010 Public Retirement Plans multiplied by 120%.
+Mortality Table with full generational projection using the appropriate MP-2019 improvement scale Pub-2010 Public Retirement Plans multiplied by 120%.
+Mortality Table with full generational projection using the appropriate MP-2019 improvement scale Mortality Rate - Annuitant and Beneficiary Pub-2010 Public Retirement Plans multiplied by 120%.
+Mortality Table with full generational projection using the appropriate MP-2019 improvement scale Pub-2010 Public Retirement Plans multiplied by 120%.
+Mortality Table with full generational projection using the appropriate MP-2019 improvement scale